Zbeyer/school/CSE/Bible/66 Revelation/01:01-3 - Introduction.md

 -   The Revelation was given to John, but it is of Messiah.
 -   The use of the word shortly means that when these things start to happen they will happen quickly, not a promise that the things would happen soon after hearing them.
 -   There is a conditional blessing prommised to them that read, hear, and keep the things written.
+Keep is likely a command to watch.